 The Cabinet Member for Education and Regeneration thanked the Corporate Director Education and Family Support for the report.
 He said that this was an opportunity for people to get their voices heard during consultation process.
 There had already been significant discussions between Betws and Bridge.
 Bridge was very specialised and well regarded and he looked forward to hearing the responses.

-(1) Agreed to consult formally on the proposal to cease the nurture provision at Betws Primary School, and se of the consultation to be reported back to Cabinet in due course
+- (1) Agreed to consult formally on the proposal to cease the nurture provision at Betws Primary School, and - (2) Agreed for the outcome of the consultation to be reported back to Cabinet in due course.